-- 10.1 The safeguarding of the ethical values and principles in the Ethics Code is of paramount importance for FIDE and, in the event of infringements, either Disciplinary Action or Remedial Action shall be taken. - 10.2 Serious infringements of the Ethics Code will be subject to Disciplinary Action in terms of the Disciplinary Code by a duly nominated EDC First Instance Chamber, subject to a right of appeal to a duly nominated EDC Appeal Chamber. - 10.3 Other infringements of the Ethics Code considered to be of a less serious nature will be subject to Remedial Action by the FIDE President or a single member of the EDC.
-This is an administrative proceeding, following an alternative, more informal and expedient process. - 10.4 In addition to his powers under Article 18.10 of the Charter, the FIDE President is given the authority to use Remedial Action in the instance of such less serious infringements of the Ethics Code by the members of the FIDE family referred to in sub-articles (f), (g), (i), (s) of Article 4 hereof in all cases, as well as (t) and (u) but only to the extent that the person's conduct relates to the governance or administration of chess as a sport. - 10.5 In the instance of less serious infringements of the Ethics Code by any member of the FIDE family other than the classes of members which fall under the authority of the FIDE President, a single member of the EDC nominated by the Chairman of the EDC shall decide the Remedial Action, provided that if it concerns the conduct of the members of the FIDE family referred to in sub-articles (a), (b) or (c) of Article 4 hereof, the Chairman of the EDC him/herself shall decide the Remedial Action.
+- 10.1 The safeguarding of the ethical values and principles in the Ethics Code is of paramount importance for FIDE and, in the event of infringements, either Disciplinary Action or Remedial Action shall be taken. - 10.2 Serious infringements of the Ethics Code will be subject to Disciplinary Action as provided for in the Disciplinary Code by a duly nominated EDC First Instance Chamber, subject to a right of appeal to a duly nominated EDC Appeal Chamber. - 10.3 Other infringements of the Ethics Code considered to be of a less serious nature will be subject to Remedial Action by the FIDE President or a single member of the EDC.
+This is an administrative proceeding, following an alternative, more informal and expedient process, and is not subject to a right of appeal. - 10.4 In addition to his/her powers under Article 18.10 of the Charter, the FIDE President is given the authority to use Remedial Action in the instance of such less serious infringements of the Ethics Code by the members of the FIDE family referred to in sub-articles (f), (g), (i), (s) of Article 4 hereof in all cases, as well as (t) and (u) but only to the extent that the person's conduct relates to the governance or administration of chess as a sport. - 10.5 In the instance of less serious infringements of the Ethics Code by any member of the FIDE family other than the classes of members which fall under the authority of the FIDE President, a single member of the EDC nominated by the Chairman of the EDC shall decide the Remedial Action, provided that if it concerns the conduct of the members of the FIDE family referred to in subarticles (a), (b) or (c) of Article 4.2 hereof, the Chairman of the EDC him/herself shall decide the Remedial Action.